explorerhq/sql-explorer/README.rst

 ``python manage.py migrate``

 You can now browse to https://yoursite/explorer/ and get exploring!
-It is highly recommended that you also configure Explorer to use a read-only database connection via the EXPLORER_CONNECTION_NAME setting.
+It is highly recommended that you also configure Explorer to use a read-only database connection via the `EXPLORER_CONNECTION_NAME` setting.

+There are a handful of features (snapshots, emailing queries) that rely on Celery and the dependencies in optional-requirements.txt.
+If you have Celery installed, set `EXPLORER_TASKS_ENABLED=True` in your settings.py to enable these features.

 Dependencies
 ============